A defense attorney named

 attitude as you'd want someone like him

 in your family life.
+He reacts perfectly in

-Aaron Lustig brings his part clearly
+Aaron Lustig (Dr. Edwards) brings his part clearly

 good as a shrink in the film who shows